How to Protect Yourself From Identity Theft

 - Card Verification Value (CVV): Along with the 16-digit account number and expiration date, most credit and debit cards also have a three or four-digit CVV printed on the back.
 The CVV is meant to provide an extra layer of security, particularly when you use the card for online or over-the-phone purchases.

-- EMV chips: Modern credit and debit cards feature a small computer chip built-in, known as an EMV chip.
+- EMV chips: Today, nearly all credit and debit cards feature a small computer chip built-in, known as an EMV chip.
 The chip creates a single-use code every time you use the card.
 Compared to magnetic stripes, they are much more secure, as someone who intercepts a transaction only gets access to the one-time-use code and not the credit card number itself.
-EMV chips can help to prevent identity theft and fraud when you use a card at a store, but don’t offer much online credit card payment security.
+EMV chips can help to prevent identity theft and fraud when you use a card at a store, but don’t offer extra online credit card payment security.

-- Monitoring: Although not a feature built into the card itself, many banks that issue credit cards offer monitoring and will contact you if they notice any unusual activity.
-In some cases, the activity might just be you making multiple purchases all at once.
+- Monitoring: Although not a feature built into the card itself, most banks that issue credit cards monitor transaction activity and will contact you when they notice any unusual activity.
+In some cases, the activity might just be you making multiple purchases all at once, or when you use the card when traveling.
 In other cases, the activity might be because someone has gotten access to your card number.

 - Virtual card numbers: A virtual card number is separate from the number printed on your physical card and is usually stored in an online wallet.
 Although the number is connected to your card, it’s easy to delete it if there’s a data breach or if you lose your smartphone or another mobile device.